Women for Health (W4H) is a five year programme that aims to address the acute shortage of female health workers in five states in northern Nigeria.

 Read more about how we’re training a new generation of midwives.

-For more information, visit our Resources section and the Women for Health website.
+For more information, visit our Resources section and the Women for Health website or read an overview of the Women for Health programme.
 Receive regular updates on programme activities by liking the Women 4 Health Facebook page and following us on Twitter @W4HNigeria

 Watch the video – Living the dream to become a midwife.